-Private Duty Nurses and Private Duty Aides
+Private Duty Aides

-Families or patients may wish to hire the services of a private duty registered nurse or private duty aide.
+Families or patients may wish to hire the services of a private duty aide.

-Private duty nurses are permitted in every unit except the intensive care units.
-Payment for the hired registered nurse is the responsibility of the patient or family.
+Private duty aides are permitted in every unit except the intensive care units.
+Payment is the responsibility of the patient or family.
 Please check with your insurance plan to see what expenses are covered.